exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 The function should return a recipe object with the amounts needed for the desired number of portions.
 You want to keep the original recipe though.
-This means in this task the recipe argument should not be modified.
+This means, in this task the recipe argument should not be modified.

 ```javascript
 const recipe = {